lucia-engelhardt/data-essays/README.md

 ![Breakdwon of all film scenes length + total #](Presentation/Slide11.jpg)
 ![Breakdwon of the average scene length across all films](Presentation/Slide12.jpg)

 I think these graphs are interesting because they are representative of the different opinions of what constitutes a scene in the opinion of the people dividing them up.
-I also think that given more data we could start to develop some interesting analysis of trends in film length affecting number of scenes and length of scenes, etc.
+I also think that given more data, we could start to develop some interesting analysis of trends in film length affecting number of scenes and length of scenes, etc.

 ## Future Data Visualizations